npont/Zebrafish_Genome_Analysis/README.md

 - the DCM is only able to methylate the strand on which the polymerase is elongating

 It also include an analysis of DCM motifs in Mus Musculus genome.

+It uses fastaRegexFinder to find the motifs in the genome, developped by https://github.com/dariober/bioinformatics-cafe